seasketch/geoprocessing/website/docs/tutorials/clouddrive.md

 If you see the top-level of your synced files, then you are good to go.

-### Ubuntu on Windows WSL2
+### Windows WSL Ubuntu

+[WSL Ubuntu](./Tutorials.md#ubuntu-direct-install) seems to have the ability to access your Box drive folder over the WSL filesystem bridge.
+This does not seem to be true for the [WSL Geoprocessing Distribution](./Tutorials.md#geoprocessing-distribution).

 Source - https://github.com/microsoft/WSL/issues/4310

+Assume your box folder is installed on your Windows system at this path

 ```bash
 C:\Users\alex\box
 ```

+Use Windows Explorer or Powershell to confirm the name of your folder.

-Now add the following to your .bashrc file in your home directory
+Now add the following to your .bashrc file in the home directory of WSL Ubuntu

 ```bash
 if ! findmnt -M /mnt/box &>/dev/null; then